IPNL-POLYU/AAE6102_Assignment2/README.md

 - Compute the 3D protection level (PL) based on: 1).
 10^-1 of probability of false alarm (P_fa), and 2).
 10^-7 of probability of missed detection (P_md).
 - (Bonus) Evaluate the GNSS integrity monitoring performance using a Stanford Chart analysis, given that the 3D alarm limit (AL) is 50 meters.

-Hint1: Calcuate GPS only solution so that the minimun degree of freedom is 4 (meaning you can use the same equations given in the lecture note)
+Hint1: Calcuate GPS only solution so that the minimun degree of freedom is 4 (meaning you can use the same equations given in the lecture notes).

 Hint2:  A threshold set at 5.33 σ, the probability that random Gaussian noise causes a value to exceed that threshold is only 1 in 10 million (10^-7)

 [1] Walter, T., & Enge, P. (1995, September).
 Weighted RAIM for precision approach.
 In Proceedings of Ion GPS (Vol. 8, No. 1, pp. 1995-2004).
 Institute of Navigation.